-As for community partners' needs in our region, the United Way of the New River Valley is in the process of compiling a list of needs on this page.
+The United Way of the New River Valley has compiling a list of community-identified needs on their COVID-19 response webpage.

 Questions or concerns?

-Please contact Catherine Cotrupi at email@example.com or 540-231-9186.
-She is happy to assist in thinking through options for you, your students, and your partners.
+Please contact Catherine Cotrupi, assistant director for campus and community engagement at email@example.com or 540-231-9186.
+She can assist in thinking through options for you, your students, and your partners.